Step-by-step instructions for the trademark filing process using TEAS.

 *Motion/multi-media marks themselves may not be submitted as a file showing the actual motion.
 While this is acceptable as a "specimen," it is not permitted as a mark, as per the following: Motion marks.
 If the mark has motion, the drawing may depict a single point in the movement, or the drawing may depict up to five freeze frames showing various points in the movement, whichever best depicts the commercial impression of the mark.
 The applicant must also describe the mark.
 37 C.F.R. §2.52(b)(3).

-Once you have selected your trademark, use the Trademark Electronic Search System (TESS) to search the USPTO database to determine whether a confusingly similar mark is already registered or whether a pending application for a confusingly similar mark has been filed, for related goods and/or services.
+Once you have selected your trademark, search the trademark database to determine whether a confusingly similar mark is already registered or whether a pending application for a confusingly similar mark has been filed, for related goods and/or services.

 In light of all of the information above, re-assess whether it makes sense to seek registration.
 Please be aware that once you file your application, we do not cancel the filing or refund the fee, unless the application fails to satisfy minimum filing requirements.
 The fee is a processing fee, which the USPTO does not refund, even if no registration ultimately issues after the substantive review by the examining attorney.